 Paper is based on wood, a natural and renewable material.
 As young trees grow they absorb CO2 from the atmosphere.
 Furthermore, as a wood product, paper also continues to store carbon throughout its lifetime.

 The paper industry has a number of respected certification schemes ensuring the paper you use has come from a sustainable forest source.
 The two most recognisable certifications are the Forest Stewardship Council® (FSC®) and the Programme for the Endorsement of Forest Certification (PEFC™).

-PEFC™ (Programme for the Endorsement of Forest Certification) is an independent, non-profit, non-governmental organisation, founded in 1999 which promotes sustainably managed forests through independent third-party certification.
-PEFC™ provides an assurance mechanism to purchasers of wood and paper products that they are promoting the sustainable management of forests.
+PEFC ™ is an independent, non-profit, non-governmental organisation, founded in 1999 which promotes sustainably managed forests through independent thirdparty certification.
+The PEFC logo provides an assurance to purchasers of paper products that the woodfibre originates from PEFC certified, sustainably managed forests.

 ¹FAO, 2015.
 Global Forest Resources Assessment 2015, How are the World’s Forests Changing?

 ²Based on Two Sides analysis of FSC and PEFC published data, 2017